Kingxukai/linux/Documentation/networking/proc_net_tcp.rst

 The proc/net/tcp and proc/net/tcp6 variables
 ============================================

-This document describes the interfaces /proc/net/tcp and /proc/net/tcp6.
+This document describes the woke interfaces /proc/net/tcp and /proc/net/tcp6.
 Note that these interfaces are deprecated in favor of tcp_diag.

 These /proc interfaces provide information about currently active TCP